giampaolo/giampaolo.github.io/content/blog/2015/psutil-30-reimplement-ifconfig-in-python.rst

 Ease of development
 -------------------

-These are not enhancements you will directly benefit from but I put some effort into making my life easier every time I work on psutil.
+These are not enhancements you will directly benefit from, but I put some effort into making my life easier every time I work on psutil.

-* I care about psutil code being fully `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ compliant so I added a `pre-commit <https://github.com/giampaolo/psutil/blob/master/.git-pre-commit>`__ GIT hook which runs `flake8 <https://pypi.python.org/pypi/flake8>`__ on every commit and rejects it if the coding style is not compliant.
-The way I install this is via `make install-git-hooks <https://github.com/giampaolo/psutil/blob/82da82a6bb94ed5c6faf9d762ef4ad0fec18f01b/Makefile#L108)>`__.
+* I care about psutil code being fully `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ compliant, so I added a `pre-commit <https://github.com/giampaolo/psutil/blob/v3.0.0/.git-pre-commit>`__ Git hook which runs `flake8 <https://pypi.python.org/pypi/flake8>`__ on every commit and rejects it if the coding style is not compliant.
+The way I install this is via `make install-git-hooks <https://github.com/giampaolo/psutil/blob/82da82a6bb94ed5c6faf9d762ef4ad0fec18f01b/Makefile#L108>`__.
 * I added a ``make install-dev-deps`` command which installs all deps and stuff which is useful for testing (`ipdb`, `coverage`, etc).
 * A new ``make coverage`` command which runs `coverage <http://nedbatchelder.com/code/coverage/>`__.
-With this I discovered some of parts in the code which weren't covered by tests and I fixed that.
+With this I discovered some parts of the code which weren't covered by tests and I fixed that.
-* I started using `tox <https://github.com/giampaolo/psutil/blob/master/tox.ini>`__ to easily test psutil against all supported Python versions (from 2.6 to 3.4) in one shot.
+* I started using `tox <https://github.com/giampaolo/psutil/blob/v3.0.0/tox.ini>`__ to easily test psutil against all supported Python versions (from 2.6 to 3.4) in one shot.
-* I `reorganized tests <https://github.com/giampaolo/psutil/issues/629>`__ so that now they can be easily executed with py.test and nose (before, only unittest runner was fully supported)
+* I `reorganized tests <https://github.com/giampaolo/psutil/issues/629>`__ so that now they can be easily executed with py.test and nose (before, only unittest runner was fully supported).

 Final words
 -----------

 I must say I'm pretty satisfied with how psutil is going and the satisfaction I still get every time I work on it.
-Right now it gets almost `800.000 download a month <https://pypi.python.org/pypi/psutil#downloads>`__, which is pretty great for a Python library.
-As of right now I consider psutil almost "completed" in terms of features, meaning I'm basically running out of ideas on what I should add next (see `TODO <https://github.com/giampaolo/psutil/blob/master/TODO>`__).
-From now on the future development will probably focus on adding support for more exotic platforms (`OpenBSD <https://github.com/giampaolo/psutil/issues/562>`__, `NetBSD <https://github.com/giampaolo/psutil/pull/557>`__, `Android <https://github.com/giampaolo/psutil/issues/355>`__).
-There also have been some discussions on python-ideas mailing list about `including psutil into Python stdlib <https://mail.python.org/pipermail//python-ideas/2014-October/029835.html>`__ but, assuming that will ever happen, it's still far away in the future as it would require a lot of time which I currently don't have.
+Right now it gets almost `800,000 downloads a month <https://pypi.python.org/pypi/psutil#downloads>`__, which is pretty great for a Python library.
+As of right now I consider psutil almost "completed" in terms of features, meaning I'm basically running out of ideas on what I should add next (see `TODO <https://github.com/giampaolo/psutil/blob/v3.0.0/TODO>`__).
+From now on, future development will probably focus on adding support for more exotic platforms (`OpenBSD <https://github.com/giampaolo/psutil/issues/562>`__, `NetBSD <https://github.com/giampaolo/psutil/pull/557>`__, `Android <https://github.com/giampaolo/psutil/issues/355>`__).
+There have also been some discussions on the python-ideas mailing list about `including psutil into Python stdlib <https://mail.python.org/pipermail//python-ideas/2014-October/029835.html>`__ but, assuming it ever happens, it's still far away in the future as it would require a lot of time which I currently don't have.
 That should be all.
 I hope you will all enjoy this new release.